Toklampas/TelloXInput/README.md

 # TelloXInput
-A Phyton program that lets you control the Tello drone with any XInput controller
+A Phyton program that lets you control your Tello drone with any XInput compatible controller

+Instructions are shown when you run the program